Does My Author Website Need a Privacy Policy?

 Who needs a privacy policy?

-And now you may be thinking, “I don’t collect information.”
+And now you may be thinking, “I don’t collect information, it’s just a basic author website.
+Hold up.
+Because if your author website has:

 A newsletter form